MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't configure this policy, browser settings are imported at first run, and users can choose whether to import them manually during later browsing sessions.

 You can also set this policy as a recommendation.
-This means that Google Chrome imports the settings on first run, but users can select or clear the **browser settings** option during manual import.
+This means that Microsoft Edge imports the settings on first run, but users can select or clear the **browser settings** option during manual import.

 **Note**: This policy currently manages importing Google Chrome (on Windows 7, 8, and 10 and on macOS).